-Food Production continues TCI 110 with lectures and demonstrations to strengthen the student's background and knowledge of cooking techniques and their application to a variety of products.
+Food Production continues TCI 110 with lectures and demonstrations to strengthen students' background and knowledge of cooking techniques and their application to a variety of products.
 Sauce production and meat fabrication will also be studied in more detail.
 Students also produce multi-course American menus.
 Appropriate readings and written assignments are included.
-Prerequisite: TCI 110 Culinary Skills and Procedures or permission of instructor.
+Prerequisite: TCI 110 or permission of instructor.
 Offered once a year.